TOP SPIN: In addition to owning football clubs and Formula One teams,

 Red Bull leads the market in terms of sales and its main competitor is Pit Bull, a local product from Nova Trade, which outsells it in terms of volumes, according to industry sources.

-Reasoning and reactions The Health Ministry's memo said that children and teenagers were a risk group in which consumption of caffeine, in amounts much smaller than adults, could lead to negative effects.
+The Health Ministry's memo said that children and teenagers were a risk group in which consumption of caffeine, in amounts much smaller than adults, could lead to negative effects.
 The amendments envision a ban on energy drinks advertising targeting under-age consumers, nor should it feature under-age consumers or link energy drinks to any sporting or physical achievement.

 The bill has found some supporters, among them the chairperson of the Council on Electronic Media Georgi Lozanov, whose statement effectively duplicated the Health Ministry's memo before endorsing the amendments.